idaholab/moose/modules/thermal_hydraulics/doc/content/source/components/HSCoupler2D2DRadiation.md

 - Only cylindrical heat structures such as [HeatStructureCylindrical.md] are supported.
 - The axial discretizations of the coupled heat structures must match exactly.
+- Exactly one boundary must be provided for each heat structure.

 The heat structures are provided via [!param](/Components/HSCoupler2D2DRadiation/heat_structures), and their boundaries are provided via [!param](/Components/HSCoupler2D2DRadiation/boundaries),